How to Guide: Dog Grooming at Home

 - Use a non-slip bath mat: This will make it easier for your dog to stand in the tub.

-- Provide praise and reward: Continually provide lots of praise and treats throughout the process as a reward for remaining calm and tolerant.
+- Provide praise and reward: Continually provide lots of praise and healthy dog treats throughout the process as a reward for remaining calm and tolerant.
 You should also always finish grooming sessions by offering your dog a treat to reinforce positive associations.

 Respond to your dog’s demeanour: If your dog is getting stressed or upset, it’s best to stop and try again another time when they’re calm and happy.